 As a part of a recovery rate study, spiking polymers/microplastics are used.
-This meta-analysis identified that a wide range of type, shape and size polymers were used (Figures 3 and 4), with little reasoning why in each of the studies.
+This meta-analysis identified that a wide range of type, shape and size polymers were used (Figures 3 and 4), with little explanation or justification in each of the studies.
 The most commonly used spiking polymers were PE, PS, PET and PP. It would be most reflective of real environmental conditions if the spiking polymers used would be the same as those commonly found in the environment.
 Phuong et al. (2016)) found that most studies use more plastics in experiments than those in the environment, but the most common microplastics found in the environment are polyethylene, polypropylene and polystyrene.
 Therefore, the four most widely used spiking polymers in this meta-analysis are environmentally relevant if used in the correct quantity.
 Similarly, it is important that the shape and size of the spiking plastics is environmentally relevant.
 The most common shape used in the studies in this meta-analysis is fragments (Figure 4).
 A review by Phuong et al. (2016)) confirmed that this is also the most commonly found shape in sediment and water samples, however other shapes such as fibres were also predominant depending on the type of method used.
 The shape of the spiking polymer is an important aspect to consider as different shape microplastics may be recovered easier than others.
 For instance, researchers have reported some microplastics sticking to glassware (Thiele et al., 2019).
 Also, foam-like microplastics such as polystyrene have a low density of 0.028-0.045 g/cm3 (British Plastics Federation, 2020) which enables it to float more readily than other denser microplastics, thus enabling easier density separation.
 Micro-sized plastics (1 µm- 1 mm) (International Organization for Standardization, 2020) were the most commonly sized spiking plastic identified in this meta-analysis.
 This is environmentally relevant.
 However, it is becoming apparent that smaller nano-sized (<1µm) particles may be more abundant in the environment but have yet to be studied in depth due to technological limitations.
 An example of this limitation is the ability to identify and quantify such small particles.
 Even if nanoplastics are in high abundance, their mass could be so low that it is difficult to detect with current technology and methods, or nanoplastics may be found aggregated to other particles due to their size, making them difficult to isolate (Jakubowicz et al., 2021).
-Further providing evidence that smaller microplastics are more difficult to isolate, this analysis has shown that on average macroplastics and larger microplastics were recovered at a higher rate than the smaller microplastics (Figure 5).
+This provides further evidence that smaller microplastics are more difficult to isolate, with this analysis showing that on average, macroplastics and larger microplastics were recovered at a higher rate than the smaller microplastics (Figure 5).

-The environmental relevance of the plastics used as spiking polymers is crucial as it must represent as close to a true environmental sample as possible.
+The environmental relevance of the types of plastics used as spiking polymers is crucial as it must represent as close to a true environmental sample as possible.
 Microplastics in the environment may vary in bioavailability and toxicity depending on many factors including the aforementioned type, shape and size, but also due to their colour, crystallinity and stability (Ma et al., 2020).
 These properties will not only affect the organisms in the environment but will also affect the way in which the plastics can be extracted from the environmental medium.
 Furthermore, these type of spiking recovery studies typically use new or ‘virgin’ plastic to spike the sample.
 However, true extractions from environmental media will usually involve isolating material that has been subjected to some ageing and weathering thus will behave differently from the virgin spiking material.
 Routine spiking studies with weathered microplastics would be challenging to deliver but is an area that could reward some further study.